d1r3w0lf81/WebChecker/README.md

 - **Speech Feedback:** Receive audible feedback at the start and end of the web checking process using text-to-speech functionality.

+## Getting Started

 This tool is designed to assist users in conducting web scoping activities, ensuring websites are accessible, secure, and free from common vulnerabilities.

-## Getting Started

-To get started install the, simply clone the repository and run the application.
+To get started install requirements, clone the repository and run the application.
 Follow the on-screen instructions to input URLs, enable/disable checks, and review the generated reports.

 ## Requirements